 The minimum requirements are:

-- thoughtful and reflective comments on the learning outcomes of each activity
+• thoughtful and reflective comments on what you learned out of each activity.

 WHAT THE REGISTRATION BOARD ARE LOOKING FOR

-- quality (not quantity or length), keep it to 50 - 80 words - just a couple of sentences per activity to quantify your learning
+• quality (not quantity or length), just a couple of sentences per activity to quantify your learning

-- evidence of depth of learning gained, and thoughtful reflections on activities and the learning process.
+• evidence of depth of learning gained, and thoughtful reflections on activities done and what specific thing/s you learned from them.

 PLEASE BE SUCCINCT